mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 Extended Header bit (0x40 on byte 20) is set.

-The Extended Header shown in {{fig-header-pcf}} provides for a single Sender to Path or Path to Receiver information element, as in  {{I-D.trammell-plus- abstract-mech}}, to appear on the packet, within a Path Communication Field.
+The Extended Header shown in {{fig-header-pcf}} provides for a single Sender to Path or Path to Receiver information element, as in
+{{I-D.trammell-plus-abstract-mech}}, to appear on the packet, within a Path Communication Field.
 PCF Type information is carried in Byte 21 of the header, with the length of the PCF value to be determined by its type.

 Further details of PCF encoding are not yet defined in this revision of the specification; the remainder of this section discusses the types of information elements to be supported.
 The exact encoding of PCF type and value information are to be derived from an analysis of the requirements of these Information Elements.